stephane-caron/palimpsest/README.md

 ### Non-features

 * Prioritizes speed over user-friendliness
+* Dictionaries are move-only (no copy constructor)
 * Array values are mostly limited to Eigen tensors (matrix, quaternion, vector)
-* No copy constructor (but a move constructor)
-* Custom types need to deserialize unambiguously
 * Shallow and deep copies are not implemented ([PRs welcome](CONTRIBUTING.md))
+* Types need to deserialize unambiguously (positive integers always deserialize to `unsigned`)

 Check out the existing [alternatives](https://github.com/stephane-caron/palimpsest#alternatives) if any of these choices is a no-go for you.